Have you been Charged with Battery in Georgia?

 O.C.G.A. §16-5-23.1: A person commits the offense of battery when he or she intentionally causes substantial harm or visible bodily harm to another.

 Furthermore, the statute defines “visible bodily harm” as “bodily harm capable of being perceived by a person other than the victim and may include, but is not limited to, substantially blackened eyes, substantially swollen lips or other facial or body parts, or substantial bruises to body parts.”

 In Johnson v.
 State.
 260 Ga.
 App.
 413, (2003), the defendant was found guilty of the offense of battery.
 In this case, Officer Edwards investigated a domestic disturbance call at the home of Johnson and victim, Sutton.
 Edwards observed that Sutton had scrapes and bruises on her neck consistent with being choked and she told him that Johnson had thrown her up against a wall.
 The Court found that there was sufficient evidence that Johnson committed a battery against Sutton by satisfying the criteria of intentionally causing visible bodily harm to another.
 Therefore, Johnson was convicted of battery.

 What has to be Proven

-To be convicted of battery, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
+To be convicted of battery in Georgia, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 With regards to battery, there must be a showing that the suspect intended to make physical contact.

 Penalty for Battery in Georgia

-The penalty if found guilty of battery is a misdemeanor.
+The penalty if found guilty of battery in Georgia is a misdemeanor.
 The consequences may include confinement of up to one year and a fine up to $1,000.